wolfSSL/documentation/wolfSSL/src/chapter02.md

 Required if using Chacha20/Poly1305 with TLS v1.2 for setting up Poly authentication.
 This is on by default with ChaCha20/Poly1305 if using `./configure`, but needs to be manually defined if building with `WOLFSSL_USER_SETTINGS`.

+#### WOLFSSL_ASN_TEMPLATE
+Enables newer version of ASN parsing code for most internal ASN operations.
+This is on by default if using `./configure`, but needs to be manually defined if building with `WOLFSSL_USER_SETTINGS`.

 ### Enabling Features Disabled by Default